Neighborhood disorders: Noises created by abnormal behavior

 Reminder

-it is compulsory to have recourse to a judicial conciliator or to an ombudsman or to a participatory procedure in order to be able, subsequently, to appeal to the court.
+It is compulsory to have recourse to a judicial conciliator or a mediator or to a participatory procedure in order to be able, subsequently, to appeal to the court.

 You must then demonstrate the reality of your damage due to noise nuisance.
 To do so, you must gather as much evidence as possible to support your claim, including: